pygfx/shadertoy/CONTRIBUTING.md

 ## Submitting a pull request

-Find an open issue
+**Note**: `git` and basic git knowledge is required.

-`git` and basic git knowledge is required.
+Find an open issue or task that you wish to work on.
+Check if there are no PRs already addressing it.

 1. Fork the [repository](https://github.com/pygfx/shadertoy) using the "Fork" button.
 2. Clone the repository locally and set the upstream remote to the original repository.